nwg/racket-wiki/Racket2.md

   and the same for other list, string, bytes, vector functions (drop 0 items from the end of a list, `substring` and `regexp-replace` that don't change a string, etc).

-* Remove `cond`'s default else-is-void clause and replace with a default else-is-error
+* Remove `cond`'s default else-is-void clause and replace with a default else-is-error.

+* More prefabs for basic values, especially ones like srclocs where it is useful to make cross phase movements easy.

-* Enable internal definitions everywhere
+* Enable internal definitions everywhere.
+(Note: this is tricky -- what's "everywhere"?
+  Eg, can `define id` be followed by a definition(s) and then a value?
+How about in the middle of an `if`?
+Taken to an extreme, could definitions appear in an application form?)

 * Enable the `define*` form (from `racket/package`) everywhere